In 1975, Paul Simon released his big hit “50 Ways to Leave Your Lover.”

 The Energy Sector Has It All

-There are many blue chip and quality companies, like Exxon Mobil and the other oil majors, for long-term and/or conservative investors.
+There are many blue chip and quality companies for long-term and/or conservative investors.

 For those who want to be paid a strong dividend every quarter, there are lots of master limited partnerships, like Sunoco LP (NYSE: SUN), which yields about 7.5%.